 Try it at Casa Broglia, Via Torquato Tasso, 13, 10122 Torino.

-Sample Black And White Truffles In Truffle Season
+Sample Black And White Truffles In Truffle Season In Turin, Italy

 The Piedmont region is famous for this delicacy!
 Not far away is Alba, a town synonymous with truffles.
 In fact there’s a whole festival dedicated to the indulgent delicacy every October and November.
 I was desperate to squeeze some truffle eating into my Turin trip, but I knew that this would come at a price.
 Solferino, one of the city’s top restaurants, serves a tasty ravioli del plin topped with grated black truffle for 15 EUR.
 For those visiting during white truffle season, you can order off their special menu, with dishes starting at 30 EUR that include a generous table side grating of white truffle!